xinghuq/SS_performance/README.md

 # SS_performance

 ## This is the depository to store files and scripts on Qin,X., Gaggiotti,OE.
 2021.
-Information-based summary statistics for spatial demography inference.
-In preparation.
+Information-based summary statistics for spatial structure inference.
+Submitted to Molecular Ecology Resources.

 ## Depository contains five folders: Simulations, KLFDA, Randomforest, Deep Neural Network, and t-sne.
 "Simulations" contains the pipeline simulating the demographic scenarios and calculating the summary statistics.